-Hord Coplan Macht is leading the planning and design of Ballpark Village, an exciting multi-phase, mixed-use project in downtown St. Louis, Missouri adjacent to Busch Stadium, home of the St. Louis Cardinals Major League Baseball team.
+Hord Coplan Macht lead the planning and design of Ballpark Village – Phase 2, an exciting multi-phase, mixed-use project in downtown St. Louis, Missouri adjacent to Busch Stadium, home of the St. Louis Cardinals Major League Baseball team.
 The project is being developed by The Cordish Companies and the St. Louis Cardinals.

-The central open space is created atop the hallowed ground of the historic infield of the original stadium and serves as a public pedestrian plaza that will host concerts and various other community-focused events.
+The central open space is created atop the hallowed ground of the historic infield of the original stadium which will serve as a public pedestrian plaza that will host concerts and various other community-focused events.
 Also showcased within the plaza design is the deep history of the St. Louis Cardinals.

 Featured here is the design of One Cardinal Way, the mixed-use residential high-rise.
 The tower is an iconic contemporary tower designed to stand in contrast to the more traditional red brick stadium.
 Its angular shape is sculpted to maximize views into the stadium.
 With the owner of the ball team as a partner in the development, there is a strong affiliation with the Cardinals brand, and the design of the tower, including the generous “gameday balconies”, the terrace overlooking the field, as well as the subtle use of Cardinals lore in the interior finishes and artwork create unique residential community which appeals to superfans and urbanites alike.